laamit/champCalculator_old/README.md

 toggling the *Winsorize values to match original data* in the *Options* column.

+Note: The winsorization can lead to different results between the multiple and single patient tabs due to the values changing.

 ### Preparing the variable defitions excel table

 ![](vignettes/champ_variable_definitions.png)